Pi

 When all

-descriptions of a circle are exhausted, some scientists give the
+descriptions of a circle are exhausted, some scientists give a circle

-circle another name such as infinity.
-Scientists tend to think of
+another name such as infinity.
+Scientists tend to think of infinity

-infinity as being stuck round and round in a rotary, and do not know
+as being stuck round and round in a rotary, and do not know the

 imports a circle is zero and